Best Handgun Ammo for Self-Defense in Common Calibers

 I consistently shoot tighter groups at the range with these rounds.
 That may be because I've familiarized myself with their performance.
 Even so, they seem to deliver outstanding accuracy.

 Downsides?
-Two: not cheap, and a bit snappy in the recoil department.
+Two, it's not cheap and a bit snappy in the recoil department.
 I don't cheap out on the ammo I would fire in defense of myself and my own, however, and I'm so accustomed to 9mm recoil that I hardly notice it anymore.
 Just one of the perks of training, I suppose.

 Honorable Mention